Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Robust MDP

 \subsection{Value Theorems}

-In this section, an analysis of the robust MDP will be performed to provide structure for the probabilistic dropout problem.
-The first theorem relates the value of a realization of the post-dropout MDP to samples generated by the pre-dropout system.
+In this section, an analysis of the robust MDP will be performed to provide structure for the probabilistic dropout problem. \bluethree{The first theorem expresses the value of a post-dropout value function with respect to a given pre-dropout policy.
+At this stage, we seek to reconcile the difference in dimension between the pre-dropout and post-dropout systems, and evaluating different policies will be achieved later by IS.}

-\begin{theorem} \textbf{Value of a Realized Post-Dropout System}: Consider a realization of the system $W$ and some policy $\pibar$.
-Let $\pi_U$ denote a uniform policy.
+\begin{theorem} \textbf{(Value of a Realized Post-Dropout System)} Consider a realization of the system $W$ and some policy $\pibar$.
 Define the policy,

 Then the finite horizon value of system $(\mm|W)$ is equal to, \ifarxiv

 \else

 \fi and the infinite horizon value is equal to, \ifarxiv